YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 The default is Sep(arate)/FALSE.

-For more information, refer to “Region Qualifiers”.
+For more information, refer to `“Region Qualifiers” <https://docs.yottadb.com/AdminOpsGuide/gde.html#region-qualifiers>`_.

 **-QDBRUNDOWN**